IngaSafranova/space-tourism-website-main/Design Systems/Project-notes.md

    create classes for font-family, font-size, spacing.

  2. Use rem values instead of pixels to not override accesble users settings for fonts.
 1rem usually 16px.(ROOT FONT-SIZE) To get rem divide given pixel values from 16.

+         HOW TO MAKE FROSTED GLASS EFFECT

+1. Make white 0r any color  backgraound with opacity 0.1
+2. Use backdrop-filter: blur(1rem)
+3. If broser do not support neew features nedd to put them @support() and leave default value in main styles.